Jediism: Beliefs

 Although followers of Jediism acknowledge the influence of Star Wars on their religion, by following the moral and spiritual codes demonstrated by the fictional Jedi, they also insist their path is different from that of the fictional characters and that Jediism does not focus on the myth and fiction found in Star Wars.

 While there is some variation in teaching, the Jedi of the Temple of the Jedi Order follow the "16 teachings" based on the presentation of the fictional Jedi, such as "Jedi are mindful of the negative emotions which lead to the Dark Side" and "Jedi are guardians of peace and justice".
 Adherents also follow "21 maxims".

 Census phenomenon

-Jediism received press coverage following a worldwide email campaign in 2001 urging people to write "Jedi" as their answer to the religion classification question in their country's census, resulting in the Jedi census phenomenon.
+Jediism received press coverage following a worldwide email campaign in 2001 that urged people to write "Jedi" as their religion in their country's census, resulting in the Jedi census phenomenon.
 The majority of such respondents are assumed to have claimed the faith as a joke.

 Legal recognition

 United States

 In 2005, the Temple of the Jedi Order was registered in Texas.
 It was granted IRS tax exemption in 2015.
-In May 2005, an article on the growth of Jedi religion by Catholic author Jon M. Sweeney was the most read article on the website Explorefaith.org that year.
+In May 2005, an article on the growth of the Jedi religion by Catholic author Jon M. Sweeney was the most-read article on the website Explorefaith.org that year.